epsilonlabs/emc-cameo/README.md

 ## Installation and usage instructions

-Download the `cameo-mdplugin-*.zip` from the [latest release](https://github.com/epsilonlabs/emc-cameo/releases) of the plugin, and unzip it into your MagicDraw/Cameo `plugins` directory.
+Download `cameo-mdplugin-*.zip` from the [latest release](https://github.com/epsilonlabs/emc-cameo/releases) of the plugin.
+Unzip it into your MagicDraw/Cameo `plugins` directory.

-You can now start MagicDraw/Cameo as usual: upon startup, the plugin will start a gRPC server which will make your models accessible to the driver.
+Launch MagicDraw/Cameo as usual: upon startup, the plugin will start a gRPC server which will make your models accessible to the driver.
-For now, you will need to manually open the model you want to manipulate in MagicDraw in advance.
+The gRPC server will shut down automatically when you close MagicDraw/Cameo.
+You can tell the driver ensure a project is opened for you (using the `setProjectURL` method in `MagicDrawModel`), or you can open a project manually and let the driver access it.

-Once this is done, you can use the driver in several ways as listed below.
+The driver can be used in several ways, as listed below.
 You may want to check the sample scripts to the [`examples`](examples) folder.

 ### Configuring the server port